Reminder – insurance requirements

 APE Dates 2018:

-***LOGBOOK SUBMISSIONS FOR ROUND 1 ARE NOW CLOSED.
-NO FURTHER LOGBOOKS WILL BE ACCEPTED IN THIS ROUND***
+***LOGBOOK SUBMISSIONS FOR ROUND 1 & 2 ARE NOW CLOSED.
+NO FURTHER LOGBOOKS WILL BE ACCEPTED THIS YEAR***

 Logbook submissions: Wednesday 21st February to Tuesday 27th February